U.S. House panel to investigate companies sharing reproductive data | Technology

 U.S. House panel to investigate companies sharing reproductive data

-The White House said President Joe Biden would sign an executive order on Friday to help safeguard women's access to abortion and contraception.
+President Joe Biden signed an executive order on Friday intended to help safeguard women's access to abortion and contraception.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)